 Ron Milam joined Smart Growth California in 2014 as the coordinator of the Los Angeles Funders’ Collaborative and since fall of 2017, has directed Smart Growth California.
 Ron brings 17 years of leadership experience in the nonprofit sector, having served over 150 sustainability-oriented organizations as a consultant.

 Ron is skilled at developing leadership, building stronger teams, improving organizational effectiveness, and facilitating collaborative change.
-He brings an understanding of issues related to transportation, land use, environment, health, arts and education.
+He brings an understanding of issues related to transportation, land use, climate, housing, water, the environment and racial equity.
 He served as the founding executive director of the Los Angeles County Bicycle Coalition.
 Under Ron’s leadership, the organization grew from an idea into a 1,000 member organization.

 Ron studied planning, public policy, and management at the University of Oregon, and has a Masters in Organization Development from Pepperdine University, where he wrote his thesis on managing collaborative change efforts in Southern California.